sakhnik/arduin-o-punch/doc/design.md

 ### Card punching

 In the MIFARE Classic 1k card, there's only 720 bytes available for punches.
-Allocating 4 bytes per punch (1 byte station number + 2 bytes for timestamp in seconds + 1 reserved/service byte) allows storing at most 180 punches.
+Allocating 4 bytes per punch (1 byte station number + 3 bytes for timestamp in seconds) allows storing at most 180 punches.
 The actual limit is lower because one block should be used for directory information.

-The Arduino base station records a punch with the following procedure:
+The Arduino station records a punch with the following procedure:

 * Read the directory to get the block and offset to write to
 * Read the previous punch (station, time)